intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 The RFC Series Working Group (RSWG) shall formulate proposals regarding policies that govern the RFC Series.
-The intent is that the RSWG operate in a way similar to working groups in the IETF and research groups in the IRTF.
+The intent is that the RSWG shall operate in a way similar to working groups in the IETF and research groups in the IRTF.
 Therefore, all RSWG meetings shall be open to all interested individuals, and all RSWG contributions shall be subject to intellectual property policies, which must be